How To Keep Hair Extensions From Tangling: Expert Guide 2026

 2.5.
 Styling

 Styling tools can either help or hurt the tangle-free goals.
 Always apply a heat protectant spray before using flat irons or curlers.
 Heat damage creates “split ends” on extensions that catch on another.
-Finish your style with a lightweight hair oil or serum to mimic natural sebum and provide a slippery barrier that prevents strands from interlocking.
+Never clamp a hot iron directly onto or right below your bonds.
+Instead, leave a 1.5 to 2-inch safety gap from the root to prevent melting or warping the attachment points.

 2.6.
 Storage